input-output-hk/catalyst-ci/docs/src/onboarding/workflows.md

 our repositories.
 The purpose for this is to standardize the CI process across all repositories as well as provide control for easily updating the CI process without having to make changes across multiple repositories.
-This section gives a brief overview of these reusable workflows, which can aid in troubelshooting purposes.
+This section gives a brief overview of these reusable workflows, which can aid in troubleshooting purposes.

 ## Overview

 Most reusable workflows have a one-to-one relationship with the Earthly targets discussed in the previous section:

-- `check.yml` is responsible for handling the `check` target
+* `check.yml` is responsible for handling the `check` target
-- `publish.yml` is responsible for handling the `publish` target
+* `publish.yml` is responsible for handling the `publish` target
-- `release.yml` is responsible for hanlding the `release` target
+* `release.yml` is responsible for handling the `release` target

 Each workflow is self-contained and independent of the other workflows.
 However, in most cases, they are tied together with conditionals (i.e. `publish` only runs if `check` succeeds).